Skip to content

 Will a self-employed income protection plan cover my full income?

-Income protection generally covers a percentage of your monthly income – normally around 50%-65%.
+No. Income protection covers a percentage of your monthly income – typically around 50%-65%.
 This means you may need to rely on savings as well, if you have them, or cut back on spending until you’re back working.

 Will income protection insurance cover lost income due to short-term sickness?